 Your Fairfax DUI attorney is going to want to know what kind of vehicle you were driving when you were arrested.
 It is especially important to note that it not just standard motor vehicles, like cars and trucks that are considered under §18.2-266.

 Also included under §18.2-266 are trains and vehicles that have an engine like ATVs (All-Terrain Vehicles) and some dirt bikes are defined as motor vehicles as well.
-It is also specifically stated by the law the mopeds are held to similar regulations.
+It is also specifically stated by the law that mopeds are held to similar regulations.
 Therefore, when those smaller vehicles are being driven, you cannot avoid the laws that govern the use of the roadways in the state.

 When you read §18.2-266, note that it is presumed that anyone with a Blood Alcohol Content (BAC) higher than 0.08 is driving under the influence of alcohol.
 An officer will conduct a breathalyzer test to determine the individual’s BAC level in order to obtain probable cause.